Jersey (2022 film): Critical response

 Jersey received positive reviews with critics lauding the intent of the film and Shahid's performance.

 Pankaj Shukla of Amar Ujala gave the film a rating of 4/5.
 A reviewer from Prabhat Khabar gave the film a rating of 3.5/5.
 Archika Khurana of The Times Of India gave the film a rating of 3.5/5 and wrote, "This film leans more on emotional drama, while it could have struck a finer balance between the sports and the human drama."
 Himesh Mankad of Pinkvilla gave the film a rating of 3.5/5 and wrote, "Jersey is a well-intentioned sport drama, which much like the original, has heart at its right place.
 It rides on superlative performance by Shahid Kapoor, who rises to roar and revolt as a cricketer."
 Devansh Sharma of Firstpost gave the film a rating of 3.5/5 and wrote, "Jersey makes us find great comfort in familiarity.
 It's honest, but could have also been innovative and intricate."
 Sukanya Verma of Rediff gave the film a rating of 3.5/5 and wrote, "Jersey is a sweet little drama that hits a home run on the strength of its heart and hero."

 A reviewer of Bollywood Hungama gave the film a rating of 3/5 and wrote, "While Shahid Kapoor Jersey scores with its performance and touching finale, the slow pace and opposition from KGF 2 will limit its box office prospects."
 Bharathi Pradhan of Lehren gave the film a rating of 3/5 and wrote, "Shahid Kapoor looks and enacts his part as cricketer, lover and father with impressive credibility."
 Tushar Joshi of India Today gave the film a rating of 3/5 and wrote, "Jersey is a solid effort by Shahid Kapoor and it once again proves his mettle as an actor."
+He also praised the acting of Mrunal Thakur and Pankaj Kapoor.

 Shubhra Gupta of The Indian Express gave the film a rating of 2.5/5 and wrote, "Shahid Kapoor-Mrunal Thakur-starrer film, an official remake of the 2019 Telugu hit of the same name and by the same director, has all the elements of an inspirational sports drama."
 Saibal Chatterjee of NDTV gave the film a rating of 2.5/5 and wrote, "On the acting front, Shahid is the Man of the Match.
 The team effort behind him is strengthened by the performances from Mrunal Thakur and Ronit Kamra, a confident child actor."
 Monika Rawal Kukreja of The Hindustan Times stated, "Shahid Kapoor delivers one of his best performances.
 However, the film's length works against it."
 Anuj Kumar of The Hindu stated, "Despite heartwarming moments, 'Jersey' suffers from logical loopholes and a sense of deja vu."